We think this movie stands out for:

 Is it any good?

 This sequel may not be quite as good, but it's still loads of fun and pretty funny, with many imaginative creatures.
 Men in Black was wonderfully original and achieved near perfection with a tone that was just off-center and the essence of cool, a satisfying story and spectacular special effects; it's hard to live up to that.

-Why doesn't J want to erase Rita's memory?
+Why doesn't J want to erase Rita's memory in Men in Black II?
 Why is it important to find someone you can tell your real feelings to?

 - Cast: Lara Flynn Boyle, Tommy Lee Jones, Will Smith